Swapan Dasgupta

-Swapan Dasgupta (born 3 October 1955) is an Indian journalist and politician.
-He is influential within the Indian right-wing, writing columns for leading English dailies espousing Hindu nationalism.
-He was a nominated member of the Rajya Sabha.
+Swapan Dasgupta (born 3 October 1955) is an Indian politician, journalist, and former historian.
+He is one of the leading spokespersons of the Indian right-wing, notable for writing columns for leading English dailies espousing Hindu nationalism.

+Since June 2026, he is the Finance Minister of the West Bengal Government and a member of the West Bengal Legislative Assembly representing the Rashbehari Assembly constituency.
+He was twice a nominated member of the Rajya Sabha, between April 2016 and March 2021, and June 2021 and April 2022.
+He resigned from the upper house to contest the Tarakeswar seat on a Bharatiya Janata Party ticket in the 2021 West Bengal Legislative Assembly Elections.
+He lost to AITC's Ramendu Sinharay by a margin of 7,484 votes.

 In 2015, Dasgupta was conferred with the Padma Bhushan for his contribution to literature and education.

 Early life and education

-Dasgupta was born into a Bengali Baidya family on 3 October 1955 in Calcutta, West Bengal.
-He received his schooling from St. Paul's School and La Martiniere Calcutta before graduating from St. Stephen's College in 1975, and was awarded the prestigious Inlaks scholarship.
-He earned his MA and Ph.D. from the School of Oriental and African Studies and returned to India briefly in 1979 to take up a management position at Calcutta Chemical Company, a family.

-However, within a year, Dasgupta returned to the United Kingdom as a Junior Research Fellow at Nuffield College, Oxford, where he taught and researched South Asian Politics.
+Dasgupta was born into a prominent Bengali Baidya family on 3rd October 1955 in Calcutta, West Bengal.
+His father was Samarendra Chandra Dasgupta, and his grandfather was Khagendra Chandra Das, founder of the Calcutta Chemical Company.
+He received his schooling from St. Paul's School and La Martiniere Calcutta before graduating with a Bachelor's in History from the St. Stephen's College in 1975.
+He earned his MA and Ph.D. in History (South Asian Studies) from the School of Oriental and African Studies, graduating in 1980.
+He was awarded the Inlaks scholarship in 1982 to pursue a Junior Research Fellowship at Nuffield College, Oxford, where he also taught South Asian Politics.
 During this time, an excerpt from his thesis concerning the intersectionality of local politics in the Midnapur district was published in one of the Subaltern Studies volumes.
+He also briefly worked in a management position at his family's organisation, Calcutta Chemical Company, prior to his short stint at Oxford and following his completion of his doctoral studies in London.

 Career

-Dasgupta has served in editorial positions over several English dailies in India including The Indian Express, The Times of India, The Statesman, India Today et cetera.
-He is a frequent guest on news channels in English-language debates on Indian politics and international affairs.
+Dasgupta has served in editorial positions over several English dailies in India including The Indian Express, The Times of India, The Statesman, India Today etc. He is a frequent guest on news channels in English-language debates on Indian politics and international affairs.

 In February 2015, Swapan Dasgupta was appointed on the Board of Directors of Larsen and Toubro as a nominee of the Unit Trust of India.
 He stepped down from Directorship of Larsen and Toubro upon being appointed to the Rajya Sabha.

 In 2019, he published Awakening Bharat Mata: The Political Beliefs of the Indian Right.

 He was conferred Honorary Visiting Professorship at Center for Media Studies (CMS) at Jawaharlal Nehru University (JNU) in recognition to his excellent expertise on journalism and media.

 Dasgupta led the first edition of the Delhi University Literature Festival as its festival director alongside Sanjeev Sanyal as the festival patron in March 2023.